User | Login

 Electric boot dryer and moisture-absorbing boot dryers

-Personally, I use a mixture of boot dryers.
+Personally, I use a combination of boot dryers.
 I use an electric boot dryer for most of my synthetic boots, fell shoes and training shoes, and a moisture-absorbing one for my leather boots and shoes, where drying too quickly with an electric shoe dryer could crack the leather.

-If I can, I prefer my boots to dry a little more naturally outside in the fresh air, but this only really works on warmer spring and autumn days and in the summer - when it isn't raining!
+If I can, I prefer my boots to dry a little more naturally outside in the fresh air, but this only really works on warmer spring and autumn days and in the summer, when it isn't raining!
 Otherwise, if I want my boots to be dry for the next day, I use a boot dryer.

 Types of boot dryers